nurzhanzhanuzak/eventsourcing/docs/topics/examples/aggregate11.rst

 The :class:`~examples.aggregate11.test_application.TestDogSchool` test case shows how the :class:`~examples.aggregate11.application.DogSchool` application can be used.
-It demonstrates that string IDs can be used in the both the POPO and SQLite persistence modules.
+It demonstrates arbitrary string can be used as aggregate IDs, with both the POPO and SQLite persistence modules, and of course with KurrentDB.

 .. literalinclude:: ../../../examples/aggregate11/test_application.py
     :pyobject: TestDogSchool